monsterkodi/grunt-pepper/README.md

 # grunt-pepper

-> puts pepper to my coffe
+> puts pepper to my coffee

-A little tool that parses my coffescript files before they get translated to javascript.
+A little tool that parses my coffeescript files before they get translated to javascript.

 It replaces log calls to include the file-path as well as the line-number as additional arguments.